Prof-Greipl/wif-640-machine-learning-sem/readme.md

 #### Credits

 Content, structure and  tools  where influenced by the great course of [Heff Heaton](https://github.com/jeffheaton/t81_558_deep_learning) at Washington University.
 Many thanks, Jeff!

-I tried to mention the most relevant links in the *Tools, Articles, Videos* chapter.
+Regarding other materials I tried to mention the most relevant links in the *Tools, Articles, Videos* chapter.